Do Postpartum Belly Wraps Work for Weight Loss? Truth or Myth

 Belly wraps for weight loss are similar to binding your belly.
 As a result, you may look thinner WHILE wearing one.
 The wraps don’t have any lasting effect on your body, however.
 In fact, they could actually weaken abdominal muscles.
 While wearing your belly wrap, your muscles have less work to do so they relax.
 Your abs become dependent on the wrap’s support, making it harder to tone them.

 Not only are belly wraps not effective, but also dangerous in some cases.
 The body releases a lot of heat through the tummy.
 With a belly wrap blocking this, people can overheat or become dehydrated.
-In extreme cases, some people
+In extreme cases, some people have passed out or fainted due to dehydration.

-Losing belly fat post pregnancy IS important though.
+Losing belly fat post pregnancy is important!

 Stomach fat is considered the unhealthiest of all body fats as it releases hormones associated with certain diseases.
 The risk of diabetes, cardiovascular disease, breast and colon cancer, metabolic syndrome and gallbladder problems all increase with additional abdominal fat.
 Now that you know belly wraps won’t help, you may be wondering how you can I reduce my belly fat.